jorgetp/dbverify/README.md

 ## On exclusive-OR operations

-Here's what we recommend to deal with exclusive-OR operations (and indeed the approach we took):
+Here's what we recommend you do to deal with exclusive-OR operations (and indeed the approach we took):

 1. Define a function for modeling exclusive-OR, let's call it ```XOR```.
 Do not define any equational theory for it.